 The HP Reverb G2 is currently available for pre-order at System Active.
 Headset and Controllers are priced at £639.
 There's also the option to buy the headset only for £538 (includes VAT and postage within the UK).
 NB: Price and availability may be subject to change.

-Originally we were informed by HP that shipments will take place in October.
-It's now more likely to be mid November.
-Any recent pre-orders, expect delivery sometime in December... we hope!
+When the headset was official announced, we were informed by HP that shipments would take place in October, however, things have changed!
+Because of global, high demands, along with HP making some last minute improvements to the headset, It's now more likely to be mid November, certainly for those you placed their order during July.
+Any recent pre-orders, expect delivery sometime in December 2020... we hope!
 The demand worldwide has been extremely high, so there has been an impact on production, and it will be shipped at that time for all regions across the world.

 Don't miss out!
 As soon as we receive the Reverb G2, we will be creating two YouTube videos.
 In the first video 'unboxing' we'll be focusing on first impressions - as I unbox the headset for the very first time.
 In the second and final video, I'll be strapping the G2 onto my head and performing those all important tests... such as resolution, how well the tracking works and much, much more!
 Join VROne to ensure you don't miss anything.